n17r4m/mot/README.md

 All of the python programs in util/ should be chmod +x and executable directly from the commmand line.
-When provided a --help flag, they will dummp out some basic usage information.
+When provided a --help flag, they will dump out some basic usage information.

 To start the webui, enter the directory and type